Modeling frequency instability in high-quality resonant experiments: Discussion and Dark SRF bound

 In this work, we analyzed the effects of jittering in resonant systems.
 While, naively, one may expect jittering to suppress the signal power in a resonant system, we have shown that a jittering resonator can accumulate power as efficiently as a stable resonator.
 In particular, we highlighted the importance of the jittering timescale.
 We showed that if this timescale is short, then no relative phase develops between the resonator and driving force, and power accumulates as if there were no jittering.
-In the case of Dark SRF, we demonstrated that jittering barely suppresses power accumulation.
-This implies that the dark-photon exclusion bound originally presented in \citeR{Romanenko2023} could be improved by an order of magnitude with additional treatment and considerations in the search design~\cite{darksrf}.

-We also demonstrated that jittering can, in principle, improve the sensitivity of a resonant experiment.
-Jittering can introduce sidebands into the response spectrum, which can have high SNR and be much wider than the central resonant peak, thereby giving a larger contribution to the total SNR.
-In this work, we restricted our discussion to thermal noise and did not consider noise sources with flat position PSDs.
-Many realistic experiments exhibit such noise sources, e.g. associated with the readout, which may washout these jittering sidebands.

-Jittering may offer a promising prospect to enhance the sensitivity of future experiments.
-The results of \secref{spectral} imply that resonant experiments may benefit from intentionally introducing jittering into their system.
-This enhancement crucially relies on the ability to detect the jittering sidebands, and so it is important to account for any readout noise floor.
-This noise floor is also important for determining the bandwidth of sensitivity for the system.
-In future work, we will explore the extent to which jittering can benefit future experiments, taking into account both thermal and readout noise sources.
-We will also consider whether deterministic frequency modulation could be more beneficial than the stochastic frequency modulation discussed in this work.\\~\\
+In particular, in the case of monochromatic jittering, the frequency of jittering must exceed its amplitude ($\omega_j\gg\delta\omega_0$), while in the case of broadband jittering, the correlation time $\tau$ must be less than $\gamma/2\delta\omega_0^2$.
+We also demonstrated that jittering introduces distinct spectral features into the response of the system, while preserving the central resonant peak.
+This implies that a jittering resonator can be as sensitive as a stable resonator.

+Our results have important consequences for existing and future resonant experiments with high quality factors, such as the Dark SRF search.
+In \citeR{Romanenko2023}, a dark-photon exclusion bound was calculated for Dark SRF, assuming a power suppression factor of $7.7\times10^{-6}$ due to jittering.
+In \secref{characteristics}, we showed that the true suppression is only $0.87$!
+The existing Dark SRF data, therefore, translates to a much stronger constraint than previously reported.
+In an accompanying letter~\cite{darksrf}, we utilize the results of this work to improve the exclusion bound on the dark-photon kinetic mixing parameter $\epsilon$ originally reported in \citeR{Romanenko2023}.